lalanikarim/agent-spy/README.md

 # Agent Spy 🕵️

-Powerful, self-hosted observability platform for AI agents and multi-step workflows.
+A powerful, self-hosted observability platform for AI agents and multi-step workflows.
 Agent Spy provides comprehensive tracing, monitoring, and debugging capabilities for complex agent interactions with **LangSmith-compatible API** for seamless integration.

 ## 🌟 Features